 Schools of Magic

-Now that the basics of magic have been described (in terms of game use, of course), it's time to talk about schools of magic.
+With the basics of magic described, in terms of game use, of course, it's time to talk about schools of magic.
 Magic schools are lots of things.
 They describe a sort of magical philosophy, an understanding about how the world works, and how it can be manipulated.
 They also represent a way to make a character's magic spells work together within a common framework.

 There are thirteen known schools of magic, each of which is detailed below.
-Several of these schools qualify as combination character forms of magic, as they blend aspects of magic with technology, psionic power, or deific energies.
+Several of these schools qualify as combination character forms of magic, as they blend aspects of magic with technology, psionics, or divine energies.
 However, these are included here for the sake of completeness - basically to have all the magical rules in one place.
 The thirteen schools of magic include the following:

 "It is the art of manipulating life, and consciousness in matter, to help it evolve, or to solve problems of inner disharmonies."

 - Jean Dubuis

 The practice of alchemy is almost as old as civilization itself.
 Having its roots in ancient metallurgy, known to have been utilized over 7,500 years ago, alchemy is the sorcery of substance.
 While the physical sciences may have served more practical, immediate concerns, the traditions of alchemy lent a more spiritual air to the process of transforming a given substance into another.

 The goal of alchemy has always been the transmutation of mundane material into that which is far more valuable.
 Sure, there's the obvious factor of greed, in that alchemists have obsessed over transforming lead into gold for centuries, but men and women of alchemy strive for far more than just that.
 They have also sought to discover - or create - substances which can cure disease and render mankind immortal!